jdereg/n-cube/README-decision.md

 ```
 API.
 This API will **'bike lock'** all input values defined for each input column in the `DecisionTable`, and test
 against each row, looking for an instance where more than one row is returned.
 The returned `Set` will be empty if there
-are no overlaps, otherwise the `Set` will contain the IDs for each row that overlaps some other row.
+are no overlaps, otherwise the `Set` will contain the IDs for each row that overlaps another row.

 ---

 #### Ignore
 In the first picture, there is an `ignore` column.
 The ignore column is indicated
-by the meta-property `ignore` with the boolean value of `true`.
+by the meta-property `ignore` with the boolean value of `true` (not yet supported).
 The column can be named `ignore` instead
 of using a meta-property.
 When attempting to match rows in the `DecisionTable`, rows with a value of boolean `true`
 will not be considered.
 The value in the column can be `1` or `0`, `true` or `false`, or `"true"` or `"false"`.